httptoolkit/httptoolkit-website/src/posts/what-is-x-forwarded-for-about.md

     LB->>B: 198.40.10.102
 </mermaid-js>

-By the time the backend application is seeing an incoming request, the IP address is long forgotten, which is where `X-Forwarded-By` can help out.
+By the time the backend application is seeing an incoming request, the IP address of the client is long forgotten, which is where `X-Forwarded-By` can help out.

 ```http
 X-Forwarded-By: 28.178.124.142, 198.40.10.101, 198.40.10.102